Contact

 How to Use a Rotary Cutter for Quilting

 Last month, I compared the features of three different rotary cutters and shared my opinions on them.
-I hope you've been able to try some out for yourself and have your cutting mat and rulers ready to go.
-It's time to learn how to use your rotary cutter.
+I hope you've had a chance to try some for yourself and that your cutting mat and rulers are ready.
+Now, it's time to learn how to use your rotary cutter.

 Supplies Recap

-The full list of supplies is in last month's post, but as a reminder you need:
+The complete list of supplies is in last month's post, but just as a reminder, you need:

 • Rotary cutter